Any questions, do please feel free to email me on Inquiries@rachel-the-gardener.co.uk.

 FSC: Sat 22nd June 2019, Introduction to Botanical Keys, Bushy Park, London

 "Keying out" is an essential skill for anyone interested in Botany, but it can be daunting: this one-day introduction will explain how Dichotomous Keys work, how to find your way around them, and will guide you through their use and application - and their limitations.
-We will be working mainly from The Vegetative Key to the British Flora by Poland and Clements (with reference to Rose, and Stace) and from the FSC's own fold-out Tree Name Trail, a copy of which will be provided for you to keep.
+We will be working mainly from The Vegetative Key to the British Flora by Poland and Clements (with reference to Rose, and Stace), so bring along your copy if you have one: and from the FSC's own fold-out Tree Name Trail, a copy of which will be provided for you to keep.

 This practical course will take us outside as much as possible.